markafitzgerald1/simulate-cribbage-games/README.md

-# Play Cribbage Hand
+# Simulate Cribbage Games

-Simulate and analyze the play of cribbage hands between two opponents.
+Simulate and analyze the play of hands and games of cribbage between two opponents.

 ## Setup